 Failure Bred Success

-When my husband, Lucien, and I registered for Ironman Mt.
-Tremblant last summer, we were training for a couple Half Ironman races and preparing for our wedding.
+When my now-husband, Lucien, and I registered for Ironman Mt.
+Tremblant two summers ago, we were training for a couple Half Ironman races and preparing for our wedding.
 To say it was a busy time is an understatement.
 I wrote off meal planning as just one more thing to do, and told myself I didn't have time for it.

 Huge mistake.
 In short, dinnertime was a constant disaster and rarely satisfying.
 Most nights it was a last-minute rush to throw something together.
 Other nights felt like total defeat as we resorted to pizza or Chipotle.
 As we headed into Ironman training this year, we both knew it was time to make meal planning a priority — for the sake of our hungry stomachs and our marriage.

 The Plan That Worked for Us

 What do we need meal planning to help us accomplish?
 Answering that question was our first order of business.
 As it turns out, it was the easiest to tackle.
 For starters, we wanted to avoid a repeat of last summer.

 Outside of work, nearly all of our energy was getting dumped into training.
 I remember the first time I heard that it wasn't uncommon for Michael Phelps to eat upwards to 10,000 calories a day; I just couldn't wrap my head around it.
 One Ironman later and I totally get it!
 We certainly weren't eating that much, but our caloric needs were much higher than normal.
 Food was our fuel, so the core of our plan had to be about functional cooking and eating.
 We needed an arsenal of healthy and satisfying meals and snacks to carry us through the whole day — from breakfast to bedtime.

 Since everything else in life was happening on a schedule, I felt like it was also the most logical way to approach meal planning.
 From there, a three-pronged approach to meal planning was put in place.
 Our goal was to make it sustainable and to ensure it worked for us.